 The IHI's online Open School courses are free for students, medical residents, and university faculty members.
 To gain access to the Institute for Healthcare Improvement's Open School, register here.

-QI 101: Fundamentals of Improvement
+QI 101: Introduction to Health Care Improvement

 The courses may be accessed via mobile device with IHI Open School apps once you are registered.
 Faculty can obtain CME for completed modules.